mark-hahn/coffeekup-intro/README.md

 First we need to get the CoffeeKup module loaded.
 CoffeeKup (actually CoffeeScript) compiles to vanilla JavaScript so it can run anywhere JavaScript is available.
 I've only run it in Node and the Browser so let's consider those environments.
 Note that the same CoffeeKup JavaScript file runs without change in either environment thanks to some fancy footwork.

-I'll assume you know how to install coffekup.
+I'll assume you know how to install CoffeeKup.
 You should know how to install modules in node using `npm` and/or in the browser using the `<script>` tag.
 Then include it in your app ...

     # in node
-    coffeekup = require 'koffeecup'
+    coffeekup = require 'coffeekup'

     # in the browser
     coffeekup = window.CoffeeKup